bibhas2/Zippy/README.md

 <div>Daffy Duck</div>
 ```

+## Main Features

+- Minimal external dependency.
+- Rich expression language using the Apache Commons JEXL library.
+- Sufficient to generate good quality dynamic HTML for emails.
+This may be a more
+lightweight choice than Thymeleaf, Velocity etc.

 ## Attribute Binding
 Attributes that need to show a dynamic value must be prefixed with ":".
 This prefix is stripped out in the output.